 Functions only available on the Cricut Explore

 The Explore has a few options that you will not be able to use with the Joy.
 These are important when looking at the Cricut Joy versus Cricut Explore.
-The functions are both scoring and print then cut.
+The functions are scoring, SnapMat, and print then cut.

 First, to score you can add a scoring stylus to the Explore series in the pen holder.
 This means that you can cut and score at the same time.
 The current scoring stylus will not fit in the Joy and, currently, there is no stylus available.
 This means that you cannot score with the Cricut Joy.

 The Explore also has a print then cut function.
 You can actually see more about that function here.
 It allows you to print on your printer then cut those designs (even intricate designs!) with your Cricut Explore.
-The Cricut Joy is not able to perform any print then cut.
+Because it doesn’t have the sensor Cricut Joy is not able to perform any print then cut.

 Reasons to buy the Cricut Joy